 The Senuseret II pyramid resembles a stone ball half buried in the sand.

-Visiting the ruins of the pyramid of Pharaoh Senuseret II in El-Lahun, you need to show great imagination.
-Then you can see a 50-meter high structure, covered with white limestone.
+Visiting the ruins of the pyramid of Pharaoh Senuseret II in El-Lahun (which we’ll do during our luxury Egypt vacations tour), you need to show great imagination.
+Then you can see a 50-meter high structure covered with white limestone.
 Around it, a city of workers working on its creation will emerge.